ApiLogicServer/Docs/docs/index.md

 This is simply not a solution: it does not address the triggering event - some change to the order.
 By contrast, our logic automates about a dozen Use Cases, including:

-* Customer balance is adjusted when the order is inserted, deleted, shipped, or re-assigned.
+* The customer balance is adjusted (and credit is checked) when an order is inserted, deleted, shipped, or re-assigned to a different customer.
+Importantly, the logic (and its overhead) is pruned on other changes, such as changing the shipping address.

-* The orders is adjusted when items are inserted, deleted, or updated with new quantities or different products.
+* This dependency management chains: the *order* is adjusted when items are inserted, deleted, or updated with new quantities or different products.

 Addressing this level of logic is why rules are 40X more concise than code.

 &nbsp;